sramteke171/express-intro/README.md

 - APIs are also input/output heavy, and they also tend to work with JavaScript out of the box (think JSON).
 What better platform than Node?

 ### Express JS
+Express is a cutting-edge, unopinionated, server-side JavaScript framework that runs on a Node.js server.
+It is a very, very popular and trending framework with a bevy of modules you can add to it.

 - Express is a framework built on top of Node.js that makes development of web servers more intuitive and quicker.
 - Express allows us to easily set up routes that will trigger actions such as rendering pages or returning JSON.

+Much like jQuery does for JavaScript, Express provides easy, intuitive syntax and a lot of built in functionality.

 ### Hello World in Express